 Many of our older PDFs and Word documents do not meet accessibility standards.
 For example, they may not be structured so they’re accessible to a screen reader.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we might have PDFs with information on how users can access our services, and forms published as Word documents.
-By September 2020, we plan to either fix these or replace them with accessible HTML pages.
+See the Content Management section above for details how we intend to check PDF documents.

-This website was last tested on 10/1/2020.
-The test was carried out by our supplier webAdore.
+This website was last tested on 24/6/2020.
+This initial test was carried out by our supplier webAdore.

 We are actively looking to improve the accessibility on our website.

 The improvements below have been identified on our current work schedule:

 This statement was prepared on 23/9/2019.
 It was last updated on 24/6/2020.

 111 is the NHS non-emergency number.
 It's fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.